 It features 285 square feet of cooking space and an impressive 20,000 BTU of heat.
 That means this one is perfect for burgers, hot dogs, steaks and even vegetables.

 Another feature that makes the Coleman stand out is the interchangeable cooktops that include traditional grates and a griddle.
-Each is constructed of cast iron for great taste and distributing even heat.
+Each is a cast iron grate for great taste and distributing even heat.

 Wheels for transport and shelves on either side of the grill add convenience and efficiency to the barbecue.